PrioteasaAndrei/artistic-colorization-UNet/DOCUMENTATION.md

 ## <a name="architecture"></a>4.2 Training & Dataset

+Since we didn't have available computing resources, we used a personal laptop with NVIDIA GeForce RTX 3050TI, 4096MiB VRAM and a M1 MacBook Air (16Gb RAM) for training.
+This limit our ability in terms of resolution of the input images.
+Training with patches of size $256 \times 256$ yielded poor results even after prologed training, but using patches of size $128 \times 128$ yields decent results which generalize.

+We experiment with two types of losses: MSE against the original image and [Learned Perceptual Similarty](https://github.com/richzhang/PerceptualSimilarity), as a way to encourage the network to learn semanting colorization information about the image instead of faithfully reproducting the colors of the original image.
+We use a weighted sum of both losses for our training.

 #### Implicit training
 During training we pass as style image the colour original image itself.
 Then, we train on colorizing the grayscale image, computing the loss of the recreated image against the original colour image.
-The loss is a combination of MSE pixel by pixel and of <span style="color:red"> 	perceptual similarity (?) </span>.
+The loss is a combination of MSE pixel by pixel and of [learned perceptual similarity](https://github.com/richzhang/PerceptualSimilarity).
+We use learned perceptual similarity (LPIPS) as it gives the network more freedom in learning semantically equivalent colors for different regions, instead of learning to reproduce the exact color from the training set.
 During backpropagation the various AdaIN interfaces and the encoder get implicitly trained.

 In the final version of the model, there is no training against different style images.
 This approach was tried and will be discussed futher ahead.
 It needs the definition of a new style loss and good balancing with the colorization loss.
 Anyways, this should not be necessary: so long as scarcity is induced in the baseline UNet, it should resort in relying on the encoded data of the style image, provided by AdaIN interface.
 Thus, when passing a new style image at inference time, this implicit training should be enough to transfer the style.